Pita-Ten: Anime series

-An anime based on the manga was produced by Television Osaka, Yomiko Advertising, Pita Group, and animated by Madhouse.
+An anime based on the manga was produced by TV Osaka, Yomiko Advertising, Pita Group, and animated by Madhouse.
 The series premiered on TX Network between April 7 and September 29, 2002.
 It was also broadcast on Higashinippon Broadcasting, Hiroshima Home Television, Nagano Broadcasting Systems, Kumamoto Asahi Broadcasting, The Niigata Television Network 21, Ishikawa TV, Nara Television, Biwako Broadcasting, TV Wakayama, and Nankai Broadcasting.
-Bandai Visual collected the series into nine VHS and DVD mediums and released them between June 25, 2002 and April 25, 2003.
+Bandai Visual collected the series into nine VHS and DVD mediums and released them between June 25, 2002, and April 25, 2003.
 A DVD box was released on December 22, 2011.
 The opening and ending themes had special editions singles with the anime's art on the cover.
 AnimeNation entered negotiations to localize the series for North America but withdrew due to licensing fees.
-In July 2015, Right Stuf Inc.'s Nozomi Entertainment announced an English subtitled release for North America.
+In July 2015, Right Stuf Inc.'s Nozomi Entertainment announced an English subtitled release for North America with no English dub.

 Several soundtracks were released based on the anime. volume 1 and 2 were released on July and October 2002 respectively. is an image song released on January 22, 2003.